Louisiana Earned Income Tax Credit #

 Louisiana Family Independence Temporary Assistance Program (FITAP) #

 Louisiana FITAP provides a monthly cash benefit to needy families that have children, or are expecting children.
-The amount is based on family size — up to $484 for a family of three.
+The amount is based on family size — about $484 a month for a family of three.

 In Louisiana, the general rule is that you cannot get more than 24 months of FITAP payments in a 60 month period and a lifetime limit of 60 months.